Format:

 Cohort starts

-The future of design lies in software engineering and the Auburn University Software Engineering Bootcamp, powered by Springboard and offered in partnership with the Office of Professional and Continuing Education, is built to prepare you for a future career in this burgeoning industry.
-Our society is built around the technology that software engineers help to craft.
+The future of design lies in software development and the Auburn University OPCE Coding Bootcamp, powered by Springboard and offered in partnership with the Office of Professional and Continuing Education, is built to prepare you for a future career in this burgeoning industry.
+Our society is built around the technology that software developers help to craft.
 From making applications that current websites employ to learning more advanced forms of programming, we help equip our students to face the industry's challenges.

-We understand that the products and applications created by modern engineers have a massive impact on the business world, so it is no surprise that software engineers are very much in demand and that demand will only continue to grow.
-In the current world, every company needs to have some digital presence and software engineers are the center of this expanding need.
-With the help of our online Software Engineering Bootcamp, you can start a fulfilling career in this expanding industry.
+We understand that the products and applications created by modern developers have a massive impact on the business world, so it is no surprise that they are very much in demand and that demand will only continue to grow.
+In the current world, every company needs to have some digital presence and coders are the center of this expanding need.
+With the help of our online Coding Bootcamp, you can start a fulfilling career in this expanding industry.

-Best of all, software engineers have exceptionally competitive salaries, high job satisfaction and many opportunities to work with advanced technology.
-Taking a software engineering bootcamp online helps you develop the skills to flourish in the industry, making a name for yourself.
+Best of all, software developers have exceptionally competitive salaries, high job satisfaction and many opportunities to work with advanced technology.
+Taking a coding bootcamp online helps you develop the skills to flourish in the industry, making a name for yourself.
 With our help, you'll learn the necessary knowledge to succeed, including understanding the core principles of development, tools and industry best practices.

 • Software Engineer: $91,392